Bink Video!

 • Supports libwave and simple audio for audio output.

-• Includes a complete API for blitting using multi-pass palettes that is mostly cross platform compatible with Windows, Xbox, and Xbox 360!
+• Includes a complete API for blitting using multi-pass palettes that is mostly cross platform compatible with most of the Bink platforms!
 Use the GPU for beautiful video!

 • The Bink library is about 165 KB and is completely standalone (no other libraries are required).